Connaught Road: History

 This road was once a waterfront promenade with boats docked against the northern side of the road.
 In 1889, the north shore of Victoria City was under extensive reclamation.
-In 1890, Prince Arthur, Duke of Connaught and Strathearn visited Hong Kong, when Francis Fleming, the then acting governor announced a new road to be constructed in front of the old "Bowring Praya" (present day Des Voeux Road).
-This newly constructed road was then named Connaught Road, after the prince.
-A statue of the Duke once also occupied the junction of Pedder Street.
+In 1890, The Duke of Connaught and Strathearn visited the Colony of Hong Kong, when Francis Fleming, the then acting governor, announced a new road to be constructed in front of the old "Bowring Praya" (present-day Des Voeux Road).
+This newly constructed road was then named Connaught Road, after the royal duke.
+A statue of the Duke of Connaught and Strathearn once also occupied the junction of Pedder Street.

 Connaught Road West was lined with many piers in the past.
-Rice wholesalers gathered there owing to its proximity to the shore.
-Due to reclamation of the harbour, the entire length of Connaught Road has now become landlocked.
+Due to the reclamation of the harbour, the entire length of Connaught Road has now become landlocked.

+During the Japanese occupation of Hong Kong, Connaught Road was renamed Sumiyoshi Dori (住吉通).